navattic.identify({ email: user.email })

 When you receive an RFQ, or Request for Quotation, the buyer knows exactly what they want.
 The decision-making process has moved past solutions and is now focused almost entirely on cost.
 This document is used when a product or service is a commodity or when the requirements are so specific that the main differentiating factor is the price.
 For example, a company might issue an RFQ for a specific number of software licenses or a set model of hardware.
 Your response should be direct and to the point, providing clear pricing and payment terms.
 There’s little room for creative problem-solving here; it’s all about delivering a competitive quote.

-Beyond the Big Three: Other RFX Types
+Beyond the Basics: Other RFX Types to Know

 While RFP, RFI, and RFQ are the stars of the show, you might occasionally run into other variations like an RFB (Request for Bid) or RFT (Request for Tender), which are common in government procurement.
 Don’t let the expanded alphabet intimidate you.
 Even though there are many types of RFX documents, the core process for managing and responding to them is very similar.
 A streamlined response process is your best asset for handling any request that comes your way.
 The key is to read each request carefully to understand the buyer’s intent so you can deliver exactly what they’re looking for.